ankyra/escape-core/docs/stdlib.md

 Returns a copy of the string v with all Unicode characters mapped to their title case

+## track_major_version()

+Track major version

+## track_minor_version()

+Track minor version

+## base64_decode()

+Decode string from base64

+## read_file()

+Read the contents of a file

+## track_version()

+Track version

 ## split(sep :: string)

 Split slices s into all substrings separated by sep and returns a slice of the substrings between those separators.
 If sep is empty, Split splits after each UTF-8 sequence.

-## track_version()

-Track version

 ## replace(old :: string, new :: string, n :: integer)

 Replace returns a copy of the string s with the first n non-overlapping instances of old replaced by new.
 If old is empty, it matches at the beginning of the string and after each UTF-8 sequence, yielding up to k+1 replacements for a k-rune string.
 If n < 0, there is no limit on the number of replacements.

-## base64_decode()
+## base64_encode()

-Decode string from base64
+Encode string to base64

+## trim()

+Returns a slice of the string s, with all leading and trailing white space removed, as defined by Unicode.

-## track_major_version()
+## track_patch_version()

-Track major version
+Track patch version

+## upper(v :: string)

+Returns a copy of the string v with all Unicode characters mapped to their upper case

 # Functions acting on integers